uwdata/arquero/docs/api/op.md

 <hr/><a id="object_agg" href="#object_agg">#</a>
 <em>op</em>.<b>object_agg</b>(<i>key</i>, <i>value</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/aggregate-functions.js)

 Aggregate function to create an object given input *key* and *value* fields.
 The resulting aggregate is an object (one per group) with keys and values defined by the input fields.
 For any keys that occur multiple times in a group, the most recently observed value is used.
+The order in which keys and values are observed is sensitive to any [orderby](verbs#orderby) criteria.

 * *key*: The object key field, should be a string or string-coercible value.
 * *value* The object value field.